tensorflow/community/rfcs/20210731-tfjs-named-tensors.md

   you expect and how will you confirm?

   * No impact.
 In time one would imagine a compilation from NamedTensors to XLA.
-    This would allow TFJS code to directly on accelerators.
+    This would allow TFJS code to work directly on accelerators.

 ### Best Practices